 The amount of investigation is even bigger when the book is a nonfiction one.
 The writer should go through an enormous amount of data, curate it, and finally arrange it in an easily digestible way.
 This type of work requires time.
 A lot of times an author should read 20, 30 books and go through a bunch of other analyses in order to create a piece of content.
 And this type of work requires time – in a lot of occasions a couple of years.

 If you want to learn about psychology, for instance, you can research the famous authors who specialized, and the others who still do, on this subject: read their work and their publications.
 This route, if you choose to follow it, might take you years, even decades.

-In contrast, you can grab the most famous books on the subject, spend a month or two studying them and at the end have even better understanding on the subject of human psychology, than the previously mentioned learning method.
+In contrast, you can grab the most famous books on the subject, spend a month or two studying them, and at the end have a better understanding of the subject of human psychology than the previously mentioned learning method.

 A good book, in essence, is a short form content produced after digesting an avalanche of information.
 It’s like squeezing a fruit.
-The end result is an easy to digest juice of vitamins.
+The end result is an easy-to-digest juice full of vitamins.
 In our case, the vitamins are valuable information.